December 3rd 2021

 The collaboration between Arcadis and the Refugee Talent Hub gives talented candidates with a refugee background the opportunity to start at Arcadis: an interview with Ayoub Choban.

-Please note: this article was translated using a translator app
+Please note: this article was translated using a translator appHow important is work to you?

 'Having a job is important to me.
 That has always been the case.
 Previously I was an architect in the Iraqi capital Baghdad and in Dubai in the United Arab Emirates.
 When I received my refugee status in the Netherlands, I wanted to get to work quickly.
 Because when I work I feel useful and proud.
 As an architectural draftsman, you really contribute something with your work.
 People use your creations and you determine what a country looks like.
 I like that.
 That is why I started studying integrated construction management at the Rotterdam University of Applied Sciences.
 Then I found a job at Arcadis.
 I am very happy with that.
 Arcadis is a large, international company and our teams work on great projects.
 I started here as an intern and have now been working here for two years as an Architectural Revit Modeler.
 In addition to my job at Arcadis, I am also active as a painter.
 I love art, especially abstract works.'